SolidOS/solid-panes/SECURITY.md

 # Security policy

-SolidOS is taking the security of our repositories seriously.
+SolidOS takes the security of our repositories seriously.
 This includes all source code repositories managed through our [GitHub organization](https://github.com/solidos).
-This being said, each member's contribution is on a volunteer basis and the skills we have at hand fluctuate with each member.
+That said, members contribute on a volunteer basis, and the skills we have at hand fluctuate with each member.

 If you believe you have found a security vulnerability in any SolidOS repository, please report it to us as described below.